 Like with any new piece of cookware, the best choice for your specific needs is completely up to you.
 Both options have upsides and drawbacks, and it all depends on your budget, cooking habits, and safety preferences.

-Ceramic cookware comes in a range of attractive colors, and provides a cooking experience on par with that of non stick, though with a relatively limited lifespan; on the other hand, non stick is more durable, with a coating that won’t break down within just one or two years.
+Ceramic cookware provides a cooking experience on par with that of non stick, though with a relatively limited lifespan; on the other hand, non stick is more durable, with a coating that won’t break down as quickly.

 Ready to Shop?